 These may be combined by the DRFCC as deemed necessary.
-The District Governor Elect ("DG-E") shall appoint subcommittee members for open positions for his/her year in office.
+The District Governor Elect (DGE) shall appoint subcommittee members for open positions for his/her year in office.

 Foundation subcommittees are charged with carrying out the goals of the District's Rotary Foundation goals as formulated by the Governor and the DRFCC.
-The outgoing DG, DG, DG-E, and DRFCC should work together to ensure continuity of leadership and succession planning as it relates to the District's Rotary Foundation efforts.
+The outgoing DG, , DG-E, and DRFCC should work together to ensure continuity of leadership and succession planning as it relates to the District's Rotary Foundation efforts.

 Fundraising Subcommittee